AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 - The Iris dataset as a complete example of applying network network to classify data
 - The relevance of normalizing data before processing

-We have gone through a long road so far.

-Before